 ΜΕΑΠi,d, (kWh): The Estimated Reserve of LNG User (i) for Day (d)

-ΜΗΑΠi,ref, (kWh): The difference of Daily LNG Reserve of User (i) and LNG Quantity that has been unloaded on behalf of an LNG User (i) during the Day that preceds the Day of announcement of the Additional Storage Space available for booking, according to par.
+ΜΗΑΠi,ref, (kWh): The difference of Daily LNG Reserve of User (i) and LNG Quantity that has been unloaded on behalf of an LNG User (i) during the Day that precedes the Day of announcement of the Additional Storage Space available for booking, according to par.
 [1]

-MCargo, (kWh): The LNG Quantity that has been unloaded or is scheduled to be unloaded on behalf on an LNG User (i) during the timeline from the Day that preceds the Day of the announcmet of Additional Storag Space available for booking according to par.[1] and up to Day (d).
+MCargo, (kWh): The LNG Quantity that has been unloaded or is scheduled to be unloaded on behalf on an LNG User (i) during the timeline from the Day that precedes the Day of the announcement of Additional Storage Space available for booking according to par.[1] and up to Day (d).

-ΠΣ, (kWh): The diference between the total LNG Quantity that were sold to the LNG User (i) from other LNG Users and the quantity that was sold from LNG User (i) to other LNG Users, according to the LNG Transactions during the timeline from the Day of the announcmet of Additional Storage Space available for booking according to par.[1] and up to Day (d).
+ΠΣ, (kWh): The difference between the total LNG Quantity that were sold to the LNG User (i) from other LNG Users and the quantity that was sold from LNG User (i) to other LNG Users, according to the LNG Transactions during the timeline from the Day of the announcement of Additional Storage Space available for booking according to par.[1] and up to Day (d).

-G) Fo any other Day (d) of Month M:
+G) For any other Day (d) of Month M:

 ΜΕΑΠi,d = ΜΕΑΠi,d-1 + MCargoi,d